Aspen Institute: Organizational structure

-Programs and Initiatives
+Programs and initiatives

 The Aspen Institute pursues its mission through more than 50 programs spanning policy, public engagement, leadership, and youth and young adult initiatives.The Aspen Institute operates multiple policy programs focused on nonpartisan analysis and dialogue across key societal issues.
 They work across a range of issues including business, education, communications, energy and environment, health, security, and international affairs.

-Leadership Programs
+Leadership programs

 Leadership development is a core part of the Aspen Institute’s mission, equipping leaders across sectors, generations, and geographies with values-based leadership skills to drive positive change in their communities and industries.

 The Aspen Executive Seminar, one of the Institute’s longest-running leadership programs, brings together senior executives and public leaders to engage in deep discussions on values, ethics, and leadership.
 Another key program is the Aspen Global Leadership Network (AGLN), a worldwide community of nearly 4,000 leaders from 62+ countries, spanning business, government and the nonprofit sector, all committed to addressing complex societal challenges.
 The AGLN comprises 14 regional and sector-specific fellowships, which support leaders in their respective fields through curated seminars, mentorship, and cross-sector collaboration.

-Within the United States, the Institute runs a range of leadership fellowships and entrepreneurial leadership programs for business, public sector, and civil society leaders.